 D. Scott Davis

-David Scott Davis joined the Mercer faculty as assistant professor of chemistry in 1991.
-He was promoted to associate professor in 1996 and served as chair of the department from 2000-2002, when he was named associate dean of the College of Liberal Arts.
+Dr. Davis joined the Mercer faculty as assistant professor of chemistry in 1991, was promoted to associate professor in 1996, and served as chair of the department from 2000-2002, when he was named associate dean of the College of Liberal Arts.
 He served as associate executive vice president from 2003 to 2006, when he was named senior vice provost for research and dean of graduate studies.
 Dr. Davis holds the rank of professor of chemistry.

 A native of South Carolina, Dr. Davis holds a B.S. from Erskine College and a Ph.D. from Emory University.
 He completed a post-doctoral appointment at the University of Illinois, Urbana-Champaign.
-Dr. Davis is a member of the American Chemical Society-Organic Division; Pi Alpha Chemical Fraternity; Council on Undergraduate Research-Chemistry Division; the American Chemical Society-Division of Chemical Education; and the American Council of Academic Deans.
+Dr. Davis is a member of the Zeta of Georgia chapter of Phi Beta Kappa; the American Chemical Society-Organic Division; Pi Alpha Chemical Fraternity; Council on Undergraduate Research-Chemistry Division; the American Chemical Society-Division of Chemical Education; and the American Council of Academic Deans.
 He also is a member of Phi Kappa Phi; Sigma Xi Scientific Honor Society; Omicron Delta Kappa Society; and Gamma Sigma Epsilon Chemistry Honor Society.